-1. What was accomplished under these goals or objectives?
+2. What was accomplished under these goals or objectives?
 (For each major goal/objective, address these three items below.)

 An assessment of released wheat cultivars and advanced lines from entries in the University of Idaho Extension Variety trials was conducted in on-station FHB nurseries at the Aberdeen Research and Extension Center.
-A second location at the USDA-ARS research facility at Kimberly, Idaho was added to increase the number of environments and to include an environment more conducive to infection.
-Additional breeder material from Montana State University were included for testing.
+A second location at the USDA-ARS research facility at Kimberly, Idaho was added to add winter wheat testing, increase the number of environments and to include an environment more conducive to infection.
+Additional breeder material from Montana State University and a private breeding company (a division of Nutrien Ag) were included for testing.
+Winter wheat classes of soft whoite winter, hard white winter, and hard red winter where tested in Kimberly in conjunction with the USDA-ARS sites in Aberdeen and Kimberly.
 Spring wheat classes of soft white, hard white and hard red spring wheat were tested of existing varieties and advanced cultivars.
 Resistant and susceptible checks were: (for wheat) Jefferson hard red spring (susceptible check), and Rollag hard red spring (resistant check).
 Experimental units consisted of two-row plots with two replications using a randomized complete block design.
 Plots were 5-foot-long rows planted with a Hege 1000 headrow planter.
 Special irrigation systems were designed and installed to provide an environment conducive for FHB infection while simultaneously meeting the irrigation needs of the crop.